 So, do guys fall in love fast?
 Yes.
 Still, not every guy will pass this test of treating you as an equal.
-And when they don’t, you must be strong enough to walk away from these dead-end scenarios — forgoing the ego boost of having an admirer — and investing your time only in men who know what to do with a beautiful woman.
+And when they don’t, that’s a red flag!
+You must be strong enough to walk away from these dead-end scenarios — forgoing the ego boost of having an admirer — and invest your time only in men who know what to do with a beautiful woman.

 Trust me, there are a few of us left…